High School Graduate Resume Templates: Complete Guide + Free Examples

-As a new college graduate or a high school student, you’re likely to rely more on your skills than your previous work experience.
-In this case, a functional resume template would be the best choice.
+As a new high school graduate, you’re likely to rely more on your skills than your previous work experience.
+In this case, a functional resume template is the best choice.

 If you’re a college or high school graduate, employers want to see the skills you have, and which ones will apply to the position at hand.
 Even if you don’t have any work history, there are a variety of experiences you’ve had during formal education that can be used to your advantage on your resume, in your cover letter, and during the job interview.

 For example, if you were in the band or played a sport, you acquired teamwork skills.
-If you took extracurricular classes in computers or a foreign language, you could add these skills to your application.
-Also, if you were involved in any of these activities and maintained good grades throughout your educational career, you learned how to juggle multiple responsibilities at once.
+If you took extracurricular classes in computers or a foreign language, you could add these skills to your resume.
+If you were involved in any of these activities and maintained good grades throughout your educational career, you learned how to juggle multiple responsibilities simultaneously.

 Some of the top skills employers look for that students can include on a functional resume include communication, the ability to learn quickly, dependability, technology skills and teamwork.